tomxbarnesx/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

-Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we can still easily edit and redeploy our main application?
-We can do exactly this using a feature in git called branches.
+Wouldn't it be great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we can still easily edit and redeploy our main app?
+We can do exactly this in git using branches.

 ## Making a branch with `git branch`

 Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
 We recommend following along by trying out some of the commands in your terminal as you read.
-The best way to get comfortable with git is to experiment, add, commit, and push until the process is second nature.
+The best way to get comfortable with git is to experiment, add, commit, push and repeat until the process is second nature.

 Feel free to copy and paste the lines below and pay close attention to any error messages you recieve.

 From our home directory we're going to make a new directory for our mission-critical-application.